SanjayCheekati/puretext/README.md

 ---

-## 📱 Start Using Privatetext Today
+## 📱 Start Using Puretext Today

 No sign-up required.
 No credit card needed.
-Just visit Privatetext and start writing.
+Just visit Puretext and start writing.

 **Your thoughts deserve privacy.
 Your data deserves security.**